-PS8 All development proposals must maintain, and enhance green and blue infrastructure assets by promoting the following key functions:
+All development proposals must protect, maintain, and enhance green and blue infrastructure assets by promoting the following key functions:

-- 1. Biodiversity and Ecosystem Resilience
+- A Biodiversity, Ecosystems and Habitat;

-- 2. Landscape & Quality of Place;
+- B Landscape & Quality of Place;

-- 3. Greenspace Provision:
+- C Greenspace Provision;

-- 4. Connectivity;
+- D Connectivity;

-5. Water Management and embedding SuDS principles into development proposals from the outset.
+- E Water Management and embedding SuDS principles into development proposals from the outset.

-Employment & Tourism

-7.14 Employment is the principal issue that the 2RLDP will need to address to deliver the Revised Preferred Strategy, which is based upon the County Borough achieving a growth in population and, in particular, economic population, to be in a position to deliver employment growth in line with the CCR and regional aspirations.
-To do this the 2RLDP will need to identify land for employment development that will assist in addressing the economic pressures that have arisen from the impacts of Covid-19, Brexit and natural changes in the economy which are predicted to adversely impact on the County Borough's largest employment sector, manufacturing.
-In addition, the 2RLDP will also seek to expand and enhance the town centre and visitor offer to assist in generating economic growth for the County Borough.
+Employment is the principal issue that the 2RLDP will need to address to deliver the Preferred Strategy, which is based upon the County Borough achieving a growth in population and, in particular, economic population, to be in a position to deliver the CCR targets of delivering 3.7% growth in jobs (amounting 25,000 new jobs in the region).
+To do this the 2RLDP will need to identify land for employment development that will assist in addressing the economic pressures that have arisen from the impacts of Covid-19, Brexit and natural changes in the economy which are predicted to adversely impact on the County Borough's largest employment sector, namely manufacturing.
+In addition the 2RLDP will also seek to expand and enhance the town centre and visitor offer to assist in generating economic growth for the County Borough.

-Policy PS9: Managing Employment Growth
+Policy PS10: Managing Employment Growth

-PS9 Provision will be made for 44.5 hectares of land to be identified for employment use in order to meet the employment requirements of the plan period.
-This provision will be met from existing and new sites that accord with the strategy.
+Provision will be made for 44.5 hectares of land to be identified for employment use in order to meet the employment requirements of the plan period.
+This provision will be met from existing and new sites that accord with the principle of locating development in close proximity to Principal and Local Centres and Metro nodes